Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Applications

 \subsubsection{Results}

 Having obtained a posterior distribution for the true trade flows given the noisy trade flows, we can now quantify uncertainty about the counterfactual predictions of interest.
-In Figure \ref{fig:ACD}, I reproduce Figure 3 of \citet{adao2017nonparametric}, which plots the percentage change in China's welfare as a result of the China shock for each year in the period 1996-2011, and include three different $95\%$ intervals.
+In Figure \ref{fig:ACD}, I reproduce Figure 3 of \citet{adao2017nonparametric}, which plots the percentage change in China's welfare as a result of the China shock for each year in the period 1996-2011, and include two $95\%$ intervals.

-The first only considers estimation error and hence assumes the data are perfectly measured.
-It is constructed using code provided by the authors, which matches the discussion in Section \ref{subsec:EB_UQ_EE} and samples from the normal distribution with mean and variance equal to the GMM estimator for the trade elasticity $\varepsilon$ and its sampling variance, respectively.
+The first region only considers estimation error and hence assumes the data are perfectly measured.
+It is constructed using code provided by the authors, and samples from the normal distribution with mean and variance equal to the GMM estimator for the trade elasticity $\varepsilon$ and its sampling variance, respectively.
 The resulting intervals are small for the period before the year 2000, and then slowly become wider.
 These are the intervals reported in \citet{adao2017nonparametric}.

 The second region considers only measurement error and no estimation error in $\varepsilon$.
-The resulting interval is considerably wider than the interval based solely on estimation error, especially in the first few years.
-Finally, the third region combines estimation error and measurement error and follows Algorithm \ref{alg:EB_UQ_k_Default_approach}.
-The resulting bounds seem to be reasonable compositions of the bounds considering only estimation error or only measurement error.
-In Appendix \ref{subsec:Details_ACD_Supplementary_analyses} I perform additional analyses to check the robustness of these results.
+The resulting intervals are considerably wider than the intervals based on estimation error, especially in the first few years.
+In Appendix \ref{subsec:Details_ACD_supplementary_analyses} I provide additional discussion and analyses.